1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 ### 💻 Use AWS CLI

-You can alternatively deploy 1Password SCIM bridge with a single AWS CLI command.
+You can alternatively deploy 1Password SCIM Bridge with a single AWS CLI command.

 *Example command:*